 DIY Concrete Stepping Stones

 Now on to the projects!
-Follow the links for detailed instruction how to make each type of stepping stone.
+Here are a bunch of concrete stepping stone ideas to get you started.
+Follow the links for detailed instruction how to make each type of cement stepping stone.

 1. Round Stone Mosaic Stepping Stones